 Shares of banks and energy companies lurched lower on Monday, deepening Friday's downturn in global stock markets.

-FBN's Charles Payne on the U.S. GDP and what stocks to watch.
+FBN's Charles Payne on the state of the markets and the economy.

 Wall Street retreated on Friday as lower oil prices weighed on energy shares and Facebook and Apple declined, but major indexes still posted gains for the week.

 Stock markets were on course for their biggest weekly gain in two months as investors are unconvinced the era of ultra-low interest rates is over.

 A rally in global stocks ran out of steam on Friday, though markets remained on track to end the week with solid gains.

 S&P Equity Chief Investment Officer Erin Gibbs on household wages and disposable income.

 U.S. stocks marched higher on Thursday, with the Nasdaq hitting a record intraday high, as investors cheered the Federal Reserve's decision to not raise interest rates.

 Global stocks extended gains Thursday, bolstered by rising commodity prices and confirmation that the Federal Reserve plans to raise interest rates only gradually.

 Rite Aid said sales figures came in below Wall Street estimates in its second quarter as pharmacy reimbursement-rate pressure and generic drugs cut into results.